psychemedia/storytelling-notes/and-the-girl-played-on.md

 But Anwen hesitated.
 She took the poker from the fire, placed it on the chair, and leant the broom against them both.
 With the second leaf, she gave them a tap.
 And when she was done, she fled with the young man, away from the hill and away from the cottage.

-As dawn broke, the sky glowed red.
-The witch woke up, the cottage was quiet.
+Dawn broke.
+As the witch woke up, the cottage was quiet.
 Her morning cup of tea was not there.
 "Anwen", she called, "where are you?"

 Downstairs, the poker replied: "I'm poking the fire."